Master of Education in Literacy

 The program reflects a commitment to the integration of literacy theory, curriculum, and practice with methods of research and inquiry.
 In addition, participants will develop the leadership skills necessary to organize and support school wide literacy programs.

 The program has been designed so students can complete all of the requirements in as few as 1.5 years or as many as 5 years.
 The typical teacher in the program will complete it in 3 years.

-Current PC education majors may be interested in the 4+1 Program, please click here for more information.
+Current Providence College education majors may be interested in the 4+1 Program, please click here for more information.

 *Students can take up to 2 courses while their application is under review.